Rabios/Rabios/README.md

 I mostly make stuff with system programming languages such as C (and mostly [Nelua](https://nelua.io) at the meantime), But also like to fiddle with scripting languages like Lua and Ruby just for fun.

+## Stuff

+Aside the stuff I make with Nelua, I have been known for creating [awesome-raylib](https://github.com/Rabios/awesome-raylib) and some other cool projects like [ice_libs](https://github.com/Rabios/ice_libs) and [DragonBlocks](https://github.com/Rabios/dragonblocks)

+I also made tons of stuff with [Haxe](https://haxe.io) that's why there is a [collective](https://github.com/Orange-hx) for the externs I write.

 ## Game Development

 In the middle of 2019, I started making games with the well-known C game development library [raylib](https://www.raylib.com) and also contributed to the library by the bindings and libraries/tools done on my own till the near end of 2021 when switched to [DragonRuby GTK](https://dragonruby.org) and started to make a plenty of good games that you can see on [my itch.io account](https://rabios.itch.io)